Syzygies of surfaces of general type: Normal Generation and Normal Presentation

 Consider the sequence \ref{cansurj} with $F=L$.
-Tensoring this by $L^{\te b}$ and taking the long exact sequence of cohomology, the above vanishing is equivalent to the surjectivity of the following multiplication map for all $b \ge 1$:
+Tensoring with $M^{\otimes (a-1)}_L \te L^{\te b}$ and taking the long exact sequence of cohomology, we see that the above cohomology vanishing is equivalent to the surjectivity of the following map for $1 \le a \le p+1$ and $b \ge 1$: